Joseph Kahahawai: Accusation of rape and subsequent trial

+The Massie Trial was a 1932 criminal trial that took place in Honolulu.
+Socialite Grace Fortescue and several accomplices were charged with the murder of Kahahawai.
+Fortescue was the mother of Thalia Massie, who claimed that Kahahawai was one of a group of men who had raped her.

 Abduction and murder

 With a hung jury – stymied by conflicting evidence – resulting in a mistrial, the defendants were released on bail to await a second trial.
 Though the second trial was to take place soon, many haole community members felt that justice had not been served and a few of them decided to take things into their own hands.
-On January 8, 1932, Kahahawai was approached by Albert O. Jones with a forged summons document stating that Major Ross, Territorial Police Commander needed to see him for questioning.
+On January 8, 1932, Kahahawai was approached by Albert O. Jones with a forged summons document stating that Major Ross, Territorial Police Commander, needed to see him for questioning.
 Kahahawai was taken by Jones and Navy Lieutenant Thomas Massie, while Thalia Massie's mother, Grace Fortescue and Edward J. Lord followed close behind.
 Kahahawai was taken to the Fortescue's rented bungalow in Manoa where the group attempted to coerce a confession out of him at gunpoint.
-Although the exact circumstances of what happened are unclear, the fact is Kahahawai was killed by a single gunshot to the heart.
+Although the exact circumstances of what happened are unclear, it is known that Kahahawai was killed by a single gunshot to the heart.
 The bullet severed his pulmonary artery, causing him to bleed to death.

-Fortescue, Massie, and Lord headed toward Maunaloa Bay in an attempt to get rid of the body.
+Fortescue, Massie, and Lord headed toward Maunalua Bay in an attempt to get rid of the body.
 A police officer recognized the car as the one used to kidnap Kahahawai and forced it off the road.
 The naked body of Kahahawai lay on the floor of the car, clumsily wrapped in a damp sheet.
 Police later found Jones at the Massie house where they arrested him and took him in for further questions.
 Kahahawai's parents rushed to the station upon learning of their son's kidnapping and were devastated to learn that he had been murdered.
 They were escorted to the city morgue to identify his body.

 At the Fortescue home, officers discovered two handguns, bloodstains on the floor, clothing belonging to Kahahawai, and the rope that was used to wrap his body.
 They also found the fake summons used to trick Kahahawai into the car.